North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- North Carolina's games this season have gone over 64.5 points three of five times.

-- Florida State has combined with its opponents to score more than 64.5 points in one game this season.

-- The two teams combine to score 62.6 points per game, 1.9 less than the over/under in this contest.
+- The two teams combine to score 62.6 points per game, 1.9 less than the total in this contest.

-- This contest's over/under is 8.1 points above the 56.4 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 56.4 points per game, 8.1 fewer than this contest's over/under.

-- The Tar Heels and their opponents have scored an average of 67.2 points per game in 2021, 2.7 more than Saturday's total.
+- Tar Heels games this season feature an average total of 67.2 points, a number 2.7 points higher than Saturday's over/under.

-- In 2021, games involving the Seminoles have averaged a total of 57.5 points, seven fewer than this game's set over/under.
+- The 64.5 over/under in this game is seven points above the 57.5 average total in Seminoles games this season.

 North Carolina Stats and Trends

-- North Carolina has three wins against the spread in five games this year.
+- In North Carolina's five games this season, it has three wins against the spread.

-- This season, the Tar Heels have won against the spread in each of their two games as a favorite of 17.5 points or more.
+- The Tar Heels have always covered the spread this season when favored by 17 points or more.

-- North Carolina's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- North Carolina's games this year have gone over the point total three times in five opportunities (60%).

-- North Carolina is 3-0 against the spread and 3-0 overall this season when the team records more than 31.4 points.
+- North Carolina is 3-0 against the spread and 3-0 overall in games when it puts up more than 31.4 points.

-- In games that North Carolina amasses more than 409.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that North Carolina picks up over 409.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Tar Heels have turned the ball over eight times this season, three more turnovers than the Seminoles have forced (5).
+- This year, the Tar Heels have turned the ball over eight times, three more than the Seminoles' takeaways (5).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.